google/comprehensive-rust/src/slices-and-lifetimes/lifetime-elision.md

 by the compiler.
 Note that this is not the case for raw pointers (unsafe), and this is a common source of errors with unsafe Rust.

+Students may ask when to use lifetimes.
+Rust borrows _always_ have lifetimes.
+Most of the time, elision and type inference mean these don't need to be written out.
+In more complicated cases, lifetime annotations can help resolve ambiguity.
+Often, especially when prototyping, it's easier to just work with owned data by cloning values where necessary.

 </details>